 Over the years they developed a fairly impressive art collection and finally realized that, if they wanted to continue buying quality art, they also needed to sell some of their collection.
 Therefore, in 1971, they became art dealers and Mid-America Fine Arts was begun.

-The Ruthvens, now retired are focusing full time on their art collection.
+Les and Courtney are now retired and focusing full time on their art collection.
 Courtney and Les do not favor the term “investment quality art” although many of their pieces can be so described.
 They prefer art as an emotional investment, something that adds to one’s enjoyment and quality of life.

 Greg graduated from the University of Houston in 1979 with a BBA degree in Marketing.
 He was hired by Beechcraft in 1981 in Selma, Alabama as a manufacturing analyst.
 After 5 years he was relocated to their corporate headquarters in Wichita, Kansas.
 Greg continued working for Beechcraft for the next 25 years as a Financial Analyst supporting Operations.
 Greg retired from Textron Aviation (Beech and Cessna) in 2016.
 Greg joined Mid-America Fine Arts in January 2017.
-Greg is new to the art gallery business but he has always had a love of art, especially by 20th Century artists.
+Now a few years later, Greg continues to learn about the art industry and developing a greater appreciation for 20th Century artists.